qwe321qwe321qwe321/Unity-GpuSplines/README.md

 # Unity-GpuLines
-A fast line and spline renderer.
+A fast line and spline renderer inspired from https://github.com/simonboily/gpuspline